Marcel-aka-Satum/ProgrammingProjectDatabases/readme.md

 The primary article displayed on the home page from each cluster is selected based on your chosen sorting method.

 As a guest user, you have unrestricted access to these features.
 However, we encourage creating an account to unlock additional features such as saving your favorite articles for quick future reference.

-The 'show all' buttons beside the genres direct you to a dedicated page for each genre, offering an exhaustive view of the news related to that topic.
+The 'show all' buttons beside the genres direct you to a dedicated page for each genre, offering a view of all the news related to that topic.
 These genre-specific pages retain all the features of the home page.

 Navigation is straightforward with our intuitive navbar.